Left: Devon Verellen, a 2014-2015 undergraduate research fellow, studying mountain building processes in Norway.

-- Fellows are required to give a presentation at the annual Undergraduate Research Forum.
+- Fellows are required to give a presentation at the annual "This is Research: Student Symposium."

 - At the end of the fellowship, students will submit an abstract, resume, fellowship summary, and a program evaluation.

-- Fellows will also be encouraged to submit an article to the Auburn University Journal of Undergraduate Scholarship (AUJUS).
+- Fellows are required to submit a research highlight or an article to the Auburn University Journal of Undergraduate Scholarship (AUJUS).

 - Any fellow that does not follow these requirements is subject to fellowship revocation.